 - JUST SIGN A PETITION (ALTHOUGH DO DO THAT TOO LINKS AVAILABLE), IT HAS LITTLE WEIGHT, YOU MUST WRITE

 - COMPLAIN ON GROUNDS IRRELEVANT TO PLANNING LAW EG THE NOISE/DISRUPTION OF BUILDING, EFFECT OF HOUSE VALUE, ABILITY TO WALK ACROSS PRIVATE FIELDS, VIEWS ETC

-- THINK THAT THIS IS FUTILE – IF YOU DON’T TAKE THE TIME TO OBJECT YOU CANNOT COMPLAIN IF THE DEVELOPMENT GOES AHEAD
+- THINK THAT THIS IS FUTILE – IF YOU DON’T TAKE A FEW MINUTES TO OBJECT YOU CANNOT COMPLAIN IF THE DEVELOPMENT GOES AHEAD

 Some arguments against this development